You can direct most complaints related to travel to:

 - Contact the regional manager or another senior executive if you feel your complaint was not handled properly.

 Complaints About Travel Agents or Travel Agencies

-File your complaint about a travel agent or agency with the accredited membership organization to which the agent/agency belongs:
+File your complaint about a travel agent or agency with the accredited membership organization the agent/agency belongs to: